 Conservation Uses - If an invasive rodent species has become established, rodenticide baits may be incorporated in management or eradication programs intended to benefit native species.
-Such programs may be feasible on islands of small to moderate size to protect colonies of ground- and holenesting birds.
+Such programs may be feasible on islands of small to moderate size to protect colonies of ground- and hole-nesting birds.
 If eradication is judged to be feasible, one season's use of a highly toxic rodenticide could eliminate the invasive rodent population to the subsequent benefit of the native species.
 Applying baits after migratory species have left the area may simultaneously promote acceptance of bait by food-stressed rodents while minimizing adverse impacts on native species.
 Some adverse impacts of island baiting programs on native species have been documented (e.g., Howald, et al, 1999).
-Recognizing such potential impacts and planning to mitigate are essential steps in designing strategies for managing or eradicating rodents for conservation purposes (e.g., National Park Service, 2000).
+Recognizing the potential adverse impacts of baiting programs and planning appropriate mitigation actions are essential steps in designing strategies for managing or eradicating rodents for conservation purposes (e.g., National Park Service, 2000).